-The Focal Surface is constituted by an array of photodetectors called the MAPMTs (Multi-Anode Photomultipliers), which anode signals are measured and digitised by ASICs, themselves are readout by FPGA to run the trigger algorithm.
-This Focal Surface is arranged into a so-called Photo-Detector module (PDM) which design and effective
+MAPMTs constituting the FS, provide anode signals measured and digitised by ASICs, themselves readout by FPGA to run the trigger algorithm.
+The FS is arranged into a so-called Photo-Detector Module (PDM) whose design and effective realisation is described in details in [5].
+We review in the following the main properties of this electronics.